elma16/hjartax/README.md

 # Modeling Personalized Heart Rate Response to Exercise and Environmental Factors with Wearables Data

-This repository contains the code associated with the research paper _Modeling Personalized Heart Rate Response to Exercise and Environmental Factors with Wearables Data_ (Nazaret et al. NPJ Digital Medicine, 2023).
+This repository contains the `hjartax` JAX implementation of the hybrid ODE model.
+It is a fork of the original GitHub repository from Apple accompanying the research paper _Modeling Personalized Heart Rate Response to Exercise and Environmental Factors with Wearables Data_ (Nazaret et al. NPJ Digital Medicine, 2023).
 [Link forthcoming](https://www.nature.com/npjdigitalmed).

 ## Abstract